mrkkrp/kill-or-bury-alive/README.md

 The function used by `kill-or-bury-alive` to bury a buffer.

-The function should be able to take one argument: buffer object to bury or its name.
+The function should be able to take one argument: a buffer object to bury or its name.

-If value of the variable is `nil`, `kill-or-bury-alive--bury-buffer*` is used.
+If the value of the variable is `nil`, `kill-or-bury-alive--bury-buffer*` is used.

 ----